yye2004/meow/README.md

 # meow
-An OpenCV + MediaPipe webcam program that detects your face (and a ☝🏻 warning gesture) and shows different “TikTok cat” images based on your expression.
+An OpenCV + MediaPipe webcam program that detects your face (and a ☝🏻 warning gesture) and shows different cat stickers based on your expression.

 <img src="https://github.com/yye2004/meow/blob/main/assets/cat-warning.jpeg" width="300">